Equestrian statue of Joan of Arc (Washington, D.C.): Planning

-In 1889, the plaster of an equestrian statue sculpted by French artist Paul Dubois was presented at the Paris Salon and the completed work was installed in front of the Reims Cathedral in 1896.
+In 1889, the plaster of an equestrian statue sculpted by French artist Paul Dubois was presented at the Paris Salon, and the completed work was installed in front of the Reims Cathedral in 1896.
 Casts were made and installed in front of the Church of St. Augustine (Église Saint-Augustin) in Paris and St Maurice's Church (Église Saint-Maurice) in Strasbourg.
 A cast of the statue in Washington, D.C., was first proposed to the United States Commission of Fine Arts (CFA) in May 1916 by Carlo Polifeme, president of the Society of Women of France of New York (Société des Femmes de France de New York).
 In her letter to the CFA, Polifme wrote:

 Le Lyceum, Société des Femmes de France de New York, in a spirit of Patriotism, nurtured by exile, inspired with a deep sense of the friendship that binds our two sister Republics, animated by a sympathy born of closer and closer relations, Le Lyceum intends to perpetuate these sentiments by erecting in their new home a monument to Jeanne D'Arc, emblem of patriotism, emblem of Love and Peace.
 The statue of our French heroine will be built to the glory of womanhood, dedicated by the women of France in New York, to the women of America, and offered to the city of Washington.

-After lobbying efforts by French American groups, in 1920, Senator Frank B. Brandegee introduced a resolution to install a Joan of Arc statue in Washington, D.C.
+After lobbying efforts by French American groups, Senator Frank B. Brandegee introduced a resolution in 1920 to install a Joan of Arc statue in Washington, D.C.
 A site in Meridian Hill Park was chosen by the CFA the following year.
 Production of the bronze cast, founded by Rudier Foundry, was overseen by the French Minister of Fine Arts.
 The granite pedestal was designed by McKim, Mead & White.
-The pedestal was carved by either the Rockport Granite Company or H. L. Davis of the Harrison Granite Company and A. Le Poidevin & Co., Inc., served as the contractor.
+The pedestal was carved by either (Note: H. L. Davis is listed as the carver in a 1922 American Art News article.
+The Rockport Granite Company is listed as the carver by the Smithsonian Institution and a 1922 article in The Monumental News.) the Rockport Granite Company or H. L. Davis of the Harrison Granite Company and A. Le Poidevin & Co., Inc., served as the contractor.
 The production and installation costs were paid for by the Society of Women of France of New York.
 The installation in Meridian Hill park was overseen by Clarence O. Sherrill, director of the Office of Public Buildings and Grounds.
 Stones and dirt from France and a copper box were placed in the foundation.